paanil/mug/README.md

 # mug

-## Participants
+A compiler that outputs AMD64 assembly for NASM to assemble.
+The source language is also called mug.
+The compiler's output uses Windows compatible calling conventions.

+The whole thing was made by
 * Ilari Paananen ilari.k.paananen@student.jyu.fi

 ## Summary

 - target language AMD64, Windows' calling convention
-- prefered OS for testing: Windows
+- recommended OS for testing: Windows
 - needed to compile mug: g++ with C++11 support (GCC 5.3.0 works)
 - needed to assemble and link mug's output: NASM and GCC